How I lowered blood pressure without drugs

 In a nutshell that’s about it.
 I now live a much healthier, relaxed and trouble free life with optimal blood pressure as well.
 It’s more than I would have imagined 5 months ago but now there’s no turning back.
 My final curtains have receded well off into the distant future.

 How did I know what to do and eat to lower my dangerously high blood pressure?
-I did a lot of research and reading, one of the best guides still available to be purchased on-line is Naturally Reduce Blood Pressure book – a basic step by step guide..
+I did a lot of research and reading, including Get Natural! by Kevin Riley, the best step-by-step guide to lowering blood pressure naturally.

 Well that’s what has worked for me.
 Please leave a comment and tell us what’s worked for you.